|

 reliability.

-I also recently purchased a pair of Icom IC-F621-TR mobiles that I will use for GMRS.
+I own a pair of Icom IC-F621-TR mobiles that I use for GMRS.
+These mobiles are

-These mobiles are commercial grade, operate at 45 watts output, and are repeater capable from the get-go.
+commercial grade, operate at 45 watts output, and are repeater capable from the get-go.
+However, they are

-However, they are much pricier than any GMRS "only" handie you can find.
-But I know some folks are willing to
+much pricier than any GMRS "only" handie you can find.
+But I know some folks are willing to pay the extra

-pay the extra bucks for commercial grade radios.
-So here's a few of the "commercial grade" UHF handies that
+bucks for commercial grade radios.
+So here's a few of the "commercial grade" UHF handies that can be

-can be programmed to work on GMRS, from Icom.
-The IC-F621-TR can also be used for trunked radio operations,
+programmed to work on GMRS, from Icom.
+The IC-F621-TR can also be used for trunked radio operations, so a

 Icom IC-F6021 UHF full power mobile radio.
 IMHO you can't go wrong with an Icom Radio.